-This report recommends the adoption of the recommendations from the Budget Workshop held on Thursday 11 April 2024 with the inclusion of the additional fees and charges tabled at the meeting.
+This report recommends the adoption of the recommendations from the Budget Workshop held on Thursday 11 April 2024.

 Cr Tiffany Galvin and Cr Chris Matthews left the Budget Workshop meeting at 11.30 am and subsequently the Budget Workshop Meeting was adjourned to Thursday 18 April 2024.